Chaitannyaa/90DaysOfDevOps/2023/day33/chaitannyaa.md

 - Read about Services, Load Balancing, and Networking in Kubernetes.
 Refer official documentation of kubernetes [Link](https://kubernetes.io/docs/concepts/services-networking/)

-Need help with Namespaces?
+- Need help with Namespaces?
 Check out this [video](https://youtu.be/K3jNo4z5Jx8) for assistance.

-Keep growing your Kubernetes knowledge💥🙌

-Happy Learning! :)
+*Happy Learning! :)*

-# Day 33 taskis completed!
+# Day 33 task is completed!